solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 slashed (if the queue has `slashingEnabled`).
 This helps ensure that oracles are responding in good faith with accurate information.

+#### Onchain data publishing workflow

 Now that you understand the terminology and economics, let’s take a look at how data is published onchain:

-1. Oracle queue setup - When an update is requested from a queue, the next `N` oracles are assigned to the update request and cycled to the back of the queue.
+1. **Oracle queue setup** - When an update is requested from a queue, the next `N` oracles are assigned to the update request and cycled to the back of the queue.
 Each oracle queue in the Switchboard network is independent and maintains its own configuration.
 The configuration influences its level of security.
 This design choice enables users to tailor the oracle queue's